1. I am not asking for a brand of socialism, I am after a whole new method

 information" in the economic sense (one of the 4 basis for a free market)

-2. Read the book "the lucifer principle" by Howard Bloom.
+2. Read the book "the lucifer principle" by howard bllom.
+It talks of a

 for the animalistic greed urges is simply for self preservation.
 It is